manvocao0271/manvocao0271/README.md

 ## Hello and welcome to my GitHub!👋

-My name is Man, and I am a Rutgers University - New Brunswick trained computer scientist interested in all things Python & Machine Learning!
-I have a Bachelors of Science degree in Computer Science with an adjacent focus in Mathematics at my latest university!
+My name is Man (the start of a very delicious fruit).
+I am a recent graduate from Rutgers University - New Brunswick with a B.S. in Computer Science who is interested in all things Artificial Intellegience & Machine Learning.
+Nice to meet you!

 ## Here are some fun facts about me:
-- In the past I have built a daily journal web application that aids users in pursuring their goal!
-Using Render to host the website and Groq API, I created an AI-powered companion that helps break down the user's goal into a planned regiment.
-Check out [DaysCounter](https://days-counting-web-app-w-render.onrender.com/) and let me know what you think!
+- This year I have built a multiplayer web application that helps close friends socialize!
+Using Cloudflare Pages to host the website and AWS EC2 to host the backend reversed proxied by nginx, I created a stable and interactive platform that helps friends engage more!
+Check it out [PLAYVIBELY.COM](https://playvibely.com/) and let me know what you think!
-- I am currently working on an educational platform that is for beginners (including myself) wanting to learn the financial stock market.
-This platform is being designed to simulate real-world market data with an AI agent that helps make financial decisions!
-Check it out [here](https://github.com/manvocao0271/stock-market-educational-platform), working website will be deployed soon!
+- Recently, I am currently working on a NASA MCP server that is for enthusiasts (including myself) wanting to learn more about agent tool calling.
+This is being designed to allow agents to retrieve real world data with NASA's open APIs!
+Check it out [here](https://github.com/manvocao0271/nasa-mcp)
 - I am looking to collaborate with critical-thinking teams tackling challenging software problems with a learning mindset.
+In addition to open-source contributions, please reach out!
   - Send ideas to manvocao0271@gmail.com.

 <!--